Ethan-Gan/EthanGanSite/public/content/projects/portfolioWebsite.md

 ## Introduction

 This portfolio website is a comprehensive showcase of my skills, projects, and experiences as a web developer.
 Built using modern web technologies, it serves as both a demonstration of my technical abilities and a platform to share my professional journey with potential employers, clients, and fellow developers.

-Below is the placeholder image that was used multiple times on my journey to become a developer.
+Below is the placeholder image that was used multiple times in creating this site:

 <img src="/images/mountains.png" alt="Portfolio Website Placeholder Image" width="400"/>